 You can make the same solutions using cayenne pepper or red pepper.
 Keep the solution potent by not diluting it too much.
 Usually, mix 2–3 teaspoons of pepper with a quarter amount of water and fill it in a pepper spray bottle.

 It’s safe to use a homemade organic repellent than using harmful chemicals.
 This homemade repellent is non-toxic and doesn’t harm soils, making it suitable to use around vegetable plants and fruits.

 Groundhogs are naturally scared of humans and don’t like human proximity.
 You can spread short human hair clippings to areas where groundhogs visit to deter them from coming back.

 You can wrap hair in a mesh bag to prevent it from blowing away from your yard.
 If you need some hair, you can get hair clippings from local barbershops.

 You may be surprised to learn that Epsom salt has many uses that have nothing to do with soaking tired feet.
 You can sprinkle it near the groundhog burrows that deter them.

-The Epsom salt is a natural mineral salt without any harmful effect.
+Epsom salt is a natural mineral salt without any harmful effects.
 You can find it in the pharmacy section of your local store or a home store.
 Be aware that some Epsom salt is mixed with ammonia which is toxic when ingested.